 A Domain Name is a unique property.
-Just like real property at a physical location on the Earth, there can only ever be one of each domain name on the Earth.
+Just like real property at a physical location on the Earth, there can only ever be one of each domain name in the entire world.
 That’s where the natural value lies – that there is (and can only ever be) one of that Domain Name on the entire Planet Earth.

 A physical property and it’s address (ie with multiple suite #s) can be built out and up and expanded almost infinitely (subject only to the natural laws of physics.)

-Similarly, the domain property and it’s internet address can be built out and expanded infinitely as well (ie by adding additional extensions and multiple subdomains.)
+Similarly, the domain property and it’s internet address can be built out and expanded infinitely, and exclusively, as well (ie by adding additional extensions and sub-domains.)

 A physical property owner has the right to sell or monetize the rights to use that property and its address, and to exclude anyone else from using it.

 Similarly, the domain property owner has the right to sell or monetize the rights to use that domain name, or exclude anyone else from using it.
 This is built-into international laws and the global domain system.
 It is absolute and impenetrable.